CAlcock14/Javascript-calculator/README.md

 # Javascript-calculator
 This is my first Javascript project, looking to create an immersive user experience whilst using a simple calculator.
-One of many new developments to come.
+This project will utilise html, CSS and Javascript combined to give the finished article.